 Thomas felt someone pull on the left sleve of his shirt, it was Emily, "what's the matter?" asked Thomas.

-Emily didn't say anything, but she did look sad.
+Emily didn't say anything, she just looked down sadly.

 "Looks like Thomas has gotten himself a girlfriend," sniggered another voice, it was James.